thundra-io/thundra-aws-workshop/content/_index.md

 ---
-title: "Application Monitoring with Thundra APM"
+title: "Monitoring with Thundra"
 chapter: true
 weight: 1
 ---

-# Monitoring Serverless Applications with <br> Thundra APM
+# Monitoring with Thundra

 ### Welcome

-In this workshop, you will learn to monitor serverless applications using Thundra APM.
-By modifying the AWS SAM template of Thundra's demo application, we will deploy this app and see what we are able to do with Thundra APM.
+In this workshop, you will learn to monitor serverless applications using **Thundra APM** as well as your CI pipelines and tests with **Thundra Foresight**.

 ### Learning Objectives

+#### Thundra APM

-- Understanding the demo application's flow.
+- Deploy the demo project to AWS
-- Integrating Thundra APM to demo app by using AWS-SAM configuration.
-- Deploy the application that integrated with APM to AWS.
+- Integrate the demo project with Thundra APM
-- Monitor your application from the APM console, trigger your functions, explore statistics, etc.
+- Monitor the application on Thundra APM Console

+#### Thundra Foresight

+- Deploy the demo project to AWS
+- Connect Thundra Foresight to your GitHub account (Optional)
+- Fork the demo project to your GitHub account (Optional)
+- Run the GitHub action and observe your CI runs on Thundra Foresight (Optional)
+- Integrate the demo project with Thundra Foresigth
+- Monitor your test runs on Thundra Foresight Console

 {{% notice warning %}}
 <p style='text-align: left;'>